 Monitoring report will focus mainly on physical site inspections aiming at early detection of erosion and the need for intervention and the measures to be taken.
-As such the monitoring report needs to address the following minimum criteria, namely the date of inspection, the portion of the river that was inspected, the result of the inspection and any actions that was or needs to be taken.
-A simple monitoring table will be used to report on findings (Refer to the table underneath as an example of the monitoring report format).
+As such the monitoring report needs to address the following minimum criteria, namely the date of inspection, the portion of the river that was inspected, the result of the inspection and any actions that was or needs to be taken as well as photographs showing the site before and after the maintenance activity was completed.